Oscargg1003/BigData-final-project/README.md

 ## File Structure

-There are three main parts - ici project template, read me and code compiled from all memebers of the team.
+There are two main parts - ici project templatre with read me and code compiled from all memebers of the team.
 The link to the data used in our project can be found in the readme.

 ## Analysis